passionbytes/spark-postgres/README.md

 I've packaged the coin toss example as a Python file at `pyspark/src/main.py`.

 We can submit the code as a job to spark by running spark-submit OR spark-submit1 or spark-submit2. spark-submit will run the main.py which will throw OUT OF MEMORY exception. spark-submit1 will go through, because we are querying small data.
-To make , main.py corrected, use spark-submit2, which will use fetchsize parameter in spark's JDBC :
+Now to correct the OUT OF MEMORY issue, execute maincorrected.py by using spark-submit2, which will use fetchsize parameter in spark's JDBC :

 ```bash
 make spark-submit